Search Posts

 Most political parties in parliamentary democracies run on regional platforms as opposed to national ones.
 This increases the likelihood that local communities will have their issues heard by the government.

-Government stability has increases
+Government stability has increased

 It is simple to organize parties